Keith-PVL/keithmcintosh.github.io/tempposts/ 2017-09-19-the-bath-in-the-bedroom.md

 ---
 layout: post
-title: 'The Bath In The Bedroom'
+title: "The Bath In The Bedroom"
 date: 19-Sep-2017
 categories: tbd
 ---